johro897/tplink-switch-card/README.md

 ```

 Port numbers may be omitted between entries and do not need to be sorted.
 Empty labels, invalid port numbers and ports above `total_ports` are ignored.
 Long labels are shortened visually in the row; hovering shows the complete text.

+### Editing labels in the card

+Click a port row to expand it and use the **Label** field to name the port — press **Enter** or click **Save**.
+Clearing the field removes the label, and **Escape** cancels editing.

+How the label is stored:

+- On **storage-mode dashboards** (the default UI-managed dashboards), the card writes the label back into its own `port_labels` config via the Lovelace API, so the change syncs to all devices and browsers.
+- On **YAML-mode dashboards**, or if the card cannot be uniquely located in the dashboard config (e.g. two identical cards), it falls back to `localStorage` — the label then only exists in the browser where it was entered, and a warning is logged to the console.

+Set `editable_labels: false` to hide the label editor and manage labels via YAML only.

 ### Overview options